 How Do I Set Up A Broken Wing Butterfly?

 Just like the original butterfly, with a BWB you are going to sell two at-the-money calls and buy one in-the-money call.
-However, this time you are going to SKIP over the next out-of-the-money call strike and move up one extra level.
+However, this time you are going to SKIP over the next out-of-the-money call strike and move up one extra strike price.

-This creates spacing between the at-the-money call and the out-the-money call allowing you can capture more premium.
+This creates spacing between the at-the-money call and the out-the-money call allowing you to capture more premium.

 - Buy one In-The-Money Call

 By capturing a higher premium from the sale of the calls, you can essentially enter the trade for either a slight debt or, better yet, a credit to your account.
 How’s that for a more creative strategy?
 With the additional upside potential, you have to remember that you are also acquiring extra risk.